opensafely/documentation/docs/codelist-creation.md

 Each codelist must use exactly one of these systems.

-OPCS-4 codes are no currently supported by the OpenCodelists builder as we do not currently have the full list of available OPCS-4 codes.
-However, you can find instructions to manually upload an existing OPCS-4 codelist [here]().
+OPCS-4 codes are not currently supported by the OpenCodelists builder as we do not currently have the full list of available OPCS-4 codes.
+However, you can find instructions to manually upload an existing OPCS-4 codelist [here](https://www.opencodelists.org/docs/#creating-a-codelist-from-a-csv-file).
 ## Workflow

 The general workflow for creating codelists is as follows: